The Details

 Plan to make content changes yourself

-With subscription, the site goes offline if you cancel, but may pay for itself if you stay on (Most clients choose this).
+With subscription, the site may pay for itself (Most clients choose this).

 This involves optimized page structure, title hierarchy, tags and descriptions that Google can easily scan.
 I use image compression, internal linking strategies, content silos, responsive design techniques, lazy loading, and clean, mobile-friendly code for fast loading.
 I also include local business markup so Google knows your location and can decide how to rank your website.

 For best results, blogs need consistent posting (2–4 times per month) with content that genuinely helps your audience.
-If you can commit to regular updates, a blog becomes one of your most valuable marketing tools.
+With regular posts, a blog becomes one of your most valuable marketing tools.

-Our blog add-on includes 3–5 blog posts per month, so you get the benefits without the time investment needed to write them yourself.
+Our blog add-on gives you these benefits without the time investment needed to write articles yourself.
 Each post is thoroughly researched and crafted to be both articulate and compelling, no matter how niche your industry.
 Appropriate pictures and graphics are included as needed, with image compression for fast loading.
-This ensures your content addresses search terms your potential customers are actually using, positioning you as the expert they're looking for.
+This ensures your content addresses search terms that your potential customers are actually using, positioning you as the expert they're looking for.

 How it works